2-14-11 Ten Tips for “Sharing the Love” in Your Marketing Plan

 6. Give your customers special offers and discounts.

 And this isn’t about your own special offers and discounts, but offers from your partner companies.
 Use the relationship you have with your customers as a way of introducing them to other products and services they might find useful.
 If you do this, keep the offers relevant, customize it to suit your customers, and don’t make it come off as SPAM!
 Offer them solutions to problems, and make it somehow connected to your own business and service but just make sure it is non-competitive to your business.
 I put out a PositivelyPittsburghPerks newsletter periodically where my online magazine clients or radio show hosts of my Monday night show, PositivelyPittsburghLive, can give a free or discounted offer to my online magazine vendors and subscribers.
-Create a part of your plan to allow for cross marketing with synergistic non-
+Create a part of your plan to allow for cross marketing with synergistic non-competitive businesses.

 Be transparent!
-Make it easy for your
+Make it easy for your customers to contact you. |

 Your clients to reach you do business with you and communicate with you.
 Radio and TV stations are very good at this; they let you know who takes care of advertisement, distribution and news.